patricksavalle/devops-project-template/README.md

 1. The system must be build in ascending order of layers

 The Modularity Principle states that programs should be built from cohesive, loosely coupled modules in order of their dependencies.
+Modules translate to increments in the [planning](content/planning-method.md).

 ### Iterations and increments

 Workflows are made up of increments that sequentially add new parts or aspects and iterations that repetitively improve existing parts or aspects.
-Increments make systems more complete based on feed-forward (design), iterations make it more perfect based on feed-back.
+Increments generally make systems more complete based on feed-forward (design), iterations generally make it more perfect based on feed-back (bug reports, performance issues, enz.).

 ### Complexity

+Complexity is roughly the result of large quantities, diversity and coupling.
 Software complexity can be managed with:

 - Divide-and-conquer
+- White-box / blackbox strategy
 - Encapsulation
-- Patterns
+- Patterns or symmetry
 - Abstraction

 ### Functionals vs. Non-functionals